Cécile Chaminade: Biography

 Chaminade's sister married Moritz Moszkowski, also a well-known composer and pianist like Cécile.

 Critical reception

-Many of Chaminade's piano compositions received good reviews from critics, some of her other endeavors and more serious works were less favourably evaluated, perhaps on account of gender prejudices.
+Many of Chaminade's piano compositions received good reviews from critics, some of her other endeavours and more serious works were less favourably evaluated, perhaps on account of gender prejudices.

 Ambroise Thomas said in 1878, "C'est n'est pas une jeune fille qui compose, c'est un compositeur" ("This is not a young girl who composes, this is a composer").
 This is also quoted as "Ce n'est pas une femme compositeur, c'est un compositeur femme." ("This is not a woman who composes, but a composer who is a woman.")

 Most of her compositions were published during her lifetime and were financially successful.

 Compositional style

 Chaminade affiliated herself with nationalist composers such as Camille Saint-Saëns and Charles Gounod.
 Her musical style was rooted in both Romantic and French tradition throughout her career and her music has been described as tuneful, highly accessible and mildly chromatic.
 In describing her own style, Chaminade wrote, "I am essentially of the Romantic school, as all my work shows."